About me

 I remain a passionate advocate of working naturally and sustainably There are now many florists using locally grown flowers and foam free mechanics and it gives me great pleasure to see some of my ‘out there’ and often Heath Robinson techniques being embraced far and wide for large scale designs.

-In 2025 I will be taking my large scale masterclasses on the road 🚐, including many overseas dates so watch this space.
+I’m taking my large scale masterclasses on the road 🚐, including many overseas dates so watch this space.

 “ … focusing on lesser known flowers that have been grown in Britain for centuries”